-The first wolf to join our collection was a timber wolf in 1925, a gift from a man who’s friend had had the animal as a pet, raised from puppyhood.
+The first wolf to join our collection was a timber wolf in 1925, a gift from a man whose friend had the animal as a pet, raised from puppyhood.
 According to a note in our member magazine, ZOONOOZ, January 1926, “It has never been in a cage until now, having occupied a spacious yard next to a school house where it had many a romp with children who climbed the fence.”

 In May 1980, a trio of tundra wolves arrived, marking the first time these wolves had ever seen a tree, and this made interesting viewing for the public as the wolves raced around the large, one-acre, tree-studded grassy enclosure, sniffing and scent marking and having a grand time in their new surrounds.
 Born in 1974 in Barrow, Alaska, they were an important gift from the Naval Arctic Research Laboratory.

 Six golden, or Chinese, wolves were wild caught in China in 1977 and sent to us in 1981 from the Taiyuan Zoo as part of an animal exchange program.
 They adjusted to their new home quickly, as one of the females had a litter of pups four months after her arrival here.
 At that time, they were the only golden wolves in North America.